ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * We're no longer a team driven by tickets and have time to innovate

 <!--
-Transistion to next slide: "Innovations such as:"
+Transition to next slide: "Innovations such as:"
 -->

 ---